aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The greatest danger could be your stupidity.
+> 🥠 No snowflake feels responsible in an avalanche.
-Last update: Sun Feb 13 05:03:51 2022
+Last update: Mon Feb 14 05:05:32 2022